 This might be a portfolio for when you are closing in on retirement and want less risk of being in stocks.

-But just like the 80/20, you have various options to how you want to organize your portfolio.
-For example you could do 40% US Stocks, 20% International and 40% Bonds.
+But just like the 80/20 rule, you have various options for how you want to organize your portfolio.
+For example, you could do 40% US Stocks, 20% International, and 40% Bonds.

 Another example I’ll provide here is the equal weight allocation.
 In this version, you do not give a percentage preference to either of the three funds.

-This would mean you’d have 33% US Stocks, 33% International Stocks, and 33% Bonds.
+This would mean you’d have 33% U.S. Stocks, 33% International Stocks, and 33% U.S. Bonds.
 But you technically will have over 65% in stocks total, so you are favoriting that side over bonds still.

-Deciding might be the most challenging aspect to how you diversify your lazy portfolio, if you go this route.
+Deciding might be the most challenging aspect of how you diversify your lazy portfolio if you go this route.

 I typically have followed a bit more for the aggressive side with 85% Stocks and 15% bonds.